rml20258/LEWIS-MADA-project/results/figures/README.md

 # figures

-Folder for all figures.

-You can create further sub-folders if that makes sense.
+This folder contains all figures included in the manuscript, including exploratory figures.